 X-rays can also be used to plan treatment for large or extensive cavities, root canal surgery, placement of dental implants, and difficult tooth removals.

 After the first set of X-rays are taken during the initial dental examination, the X-ray frequency entirely depends upon each patients’ unique needs.
-Children may need X-ray examinations more often than adults because their teeth and jaws are changing & developing as their permanent teeth come into place.
+Children may need X-ray examinations more often than adults because their teeth and jaws are changing and developing as their permanent teeth come into place.

 Safety of X-ray Examinations

 Today’s standard precautions and advances in X-ray equipment protect patients from receiving unnecessary radiation and ensure that X-ray examinations are very safe.
 The amount of radiation exposure during dental X-ray exams is extremely small and, more importantly, the benefit of these exams outweighs the miniscule risk of the dental X-ray dose.